lizaodawn/IMMARKUS-wiki-clone/Annotating-Entities.md

 ## Data Model Search Dialog

-The dialog provides full-text search over all Enitity Classes in your data model.
+The dialog provides full-text search over all Entity Classes in your data model.
 If you don't enter a search query into the search field, the dialog will show the root classes in your model instead.

 <img width="651" alt="Bildschirmfoto 2024-01-09 um 12 21 57" src="https://github.com/rsimon/immarkus/assets/470971/16c52991-3c11-47af-b63d-10c26832e58d">